Please change your location to view this page.

-Mae Tanner, Manager (Acting) - Not-for-profit Law Training
+Mae Tanner, Lawyer and Trainer - Not-for-profit Law Training

 Kaela Hughes, Lawyer and Trainer - Not-for-profit Law Training

 Kaela was admitted to legal practice in 2010 and prior to joining Justice Connect worked at commercial firm, Minter Ellison.
 During her time in corporate practice, Kaela was exposed to a variety of areas of law including employment, workers’ compensation, commercial and regulatory and insurance and corporate risk.

 Kaela joined the Not-for-profit Law team in July 2015.
 Since then, she has worked with the training and education teams to develop and deliver legal education programs and resources that build capacity within not-for-profit organisations.
 Kaela has been an active volunteer in the not-for-profit sector, most recently with the Asylum Seeker Resource Centre.
 Kaela also teaches yoga to children and families in the community.